-By way of introduction to this data set, the set of boxplots in Figure 7 for all of the response variables by Cultivar gives a useful overview.
+By way of introduction to this dataset, the set of boxplots in Figure 7 for all of the response variables by Cultivar gives a useful overview.
 It is easy to see that most of the variables differ substantially among the cultivars, but the pattern of differences in means or medians is complex across the variables.
 There is also a substantial number of outliers for some of the variables, particularly MalicAcid and Proa.
 It is much harder to characterize how the wines differ in variance, though differences on some variables appear pronounced (e.g., MalicAcid, Flav, Color).

-4 Visualizating Box's M test
+4. Visualizating Box's M Test

 The covariance ellipse plots we have seen in earlier examples (e.g., Figure 1 and Figure 6) are useful schematic summaries, but in some cases, a simpler visual summary might be more useful.
-Eqn.
-(1) suggests that the simplest visualization might focus on the components of Box's M test, for example, a dot plot of the log determinants of the covariance matrices S_i together with that of the pooled S_p .
-To the extent that the covariance matrices are all equal, so too should the values on which Box's test are based.